codeconuts/Disable-Security-Manager/README.md

-# Disable-Security-Manager
-A snippet code for disabling the Java Security Manager.

 # Introduction
 This snippet code allows you to disable the Java Security Manager, provided that you have full access to any reflection related operations.
 It is not as simple as obtaining the `security` static field within `java.lang.System` and set the value to `null`.
 More information will be given below.
 Also, this code is licensed under the Unlicense, which nearly gives you all permissions, except for modifying the original snippet code.